greenboxal/doggohub/doc/workflow/gitlab_flow.md

 ![Merge request showing the linked issues that will be closed](close_issue_mr.png)

 Linking to the issue can happen by mentioning them from commit messages (fixes #14, closes #67, etc.) or from the merge request description.
-In GitLab this creates a comment in the issue that the merge requests mentions the issue.
+In DoggoHub this creates a comment in the issue that the merge requests mentions the issue.
 And the merge request shows the linked issues.
 These issues are closed once code is merged into the default branch.